Silvio Fanzon

 My research lies at the interface of Statistics, Optimization, PDEs, and Variational Methods.
 I am interested in both the theoretical foundations of these areas and their applications to Mathematical Imaging, Materials Science, Sports Analytics, and Machine Learning.
 Learn more in Publications.

 I am Fellow of the Higher Education Academy and have taught courses across pure and applied mathematics.
 Details and materials are available on the Teaching page.
-I have also supervised undergraduate and postgraduate students — learn more on the Supervisions page.
+I have also supervised undergraduate and postgraduate students — learn more on the Supervision page.

 Happy to connect about research, supervision, or collaborations — feel free to email me!